SwinTransformer/Feature-Distillation/README.md

 Initial commits:

 1. Distilled and fine-tuned models on ImageNet-1K (`Swin Base`, and `ViT Base`) are provided.
-2. The supported code for ImageNet-1K distillation and fine-tuneing is provided.
+2. The supported code for ImageNet-1K distillation and fine-tuning is provided.

 ## Introduction